 --The third keeper was difficult to choose.
 Reg Allen, Jack Crompton and Ray Wood all played with each other.
 In the end, I chose Gary Bailey because he is the longest serving starter among the four keepers.
 Alf Steward and Harry Moger were also considered.

 -- The four centerbacks are easy to choose.
 Steve Bruce, Rio Ferdinard, Gary Pallister and Bill Foulkes are among the greatest defenders ever played for the club.

 -- Charlie Moore was an old-timer whom I did not know much.

 -- I do not have much choices for leftback after Roger Byrne.
 John Aston Sr. edged out Jack Silcock because Silcok played mainly in the 2nd division.

 -- Michael Carrick played 12 seasons with Manchester United.
-In his career, he was often overshadowed by other star players in the squad, but he was an unsung her to the club.
+In his career, he was often overshadowed by other star players in the squad, but he was an unsung hero to the club.

 -- The right midfield/wing position has many options.
-Both David Beckham and Steve Coppell are known as Manchester United's all-time great.
-Eddie Colman, Joe Spence and Johnny Berry also deserved serious consideration.
+Both David Beckham and Steve Coppell are known as Manchester United's all-time greats.
+Eddie Colman, Joe Spence and Johnny Berry also deserved serious considerations.